 Patan Durbar Square; located on a lovely little plateau across the Bagmati river is 7 KM southeast of Kathmandu.
 Patan city was founded in 3rd century AD, by King Veera Dev has a finest Newar craft since time immemorial.
-Meaning the city of fine arts has hundreds of fascinating Hindu and Buddhist monuments scattered in and around.
-The important monument area of courses is Patan Durbar Square.
-It is recognized by UNESCO as a world heritage site 1976.
-The Patan Durbar Square has been described as a picturesque collection of buildings that have been set up small a place by the piety of an oriental man.
-Almost of the monuments in this square date back to the medieval Malla period 15th to 17th century as the golden period of Nepalese art and architecture.
-The important things to be seen in this area include the Golden Gate and the Golden Window of the old Palace, the beautiful piece of traditional metal crafts, the famed Krishna temple with 21 golden pinnacles, the Royal bath of Sundari Chowk, a perfect piece of the classic work in stone, Royal Taleju temple, Viswa Nath Temple and Char Narayan temple are the finest examples of the unique craftsmanship in wood; the temple of Bhimsen with the magnificent golden balcony overlooking the square outside plus many other shrines and sculptures scattered in and around the square.
+Meaning, the city of fine arts has hundreds of fascinating Hindu and Buddhist monuments scattered in and around.
+The important monument area of course is Patan Durbar Square.
+It is recognized by UNESCO as a world heritage site in 1976.
+The Patan Durbar Square has been described as a picturesque collection of buildings that have been set up in a small place by the piety of an oriental man.
+Most of the monuments in this square date back to the medieval Malla period 15th to 17th century as the golden period of Nepalese art and architecture.
+The important things to be seen in this area include the Golden Gate and the Golden Window of the old Palace, the beautiful piece of traditional metal crafts, the famed Krishna temple with 21 golden pinnacles, the Royal bath of Sundari Chowk, a perfect piece of the classic work in stone, Royal Taleju temple, Vishwanath Temple and Char Narayan temple are the finest examples of the unique craftsmanship in wood; the temple of Bhimsen with the magnificent golden balcony overlooking the square outside plus many other shrines and sculptures scattered in and around the square.

-British Prince Harry visited on 20 March 2016 the Bhaktapur Durbar Square, a UNESCO World Heritage Site with historical and archeological importance and the surrounding temples.
+British Prince Harry visited on 20 March 2016 the Bhaktapur Durbar Square, a UNESCO World Heritage Site with historical and archaeological importance, and the surrounding temples.
 He also observed the ongoing work to restore cultural monuments through traditional craft skills such as wood-carving and gilding.
 Prince Harry visited the Nagbahal-based Golden Temple.
 During his official-visit 2016, Prince Harry is also visited to Bhaktapur where he visited a pre-positioning site for emergency supplies.
 The facility, which is run by the Nepal Red Cross with funding from DFID, provided assistance to 800 households during the initial twenty-four hours after the April 2015 earthquake.